bnclabs/gostore/docs/llrbstats.rst

     to the writer version of the tree.

 `n_ccranges`
-    number of lookup operations performed on this snapshot, note that this value is counted only when concurrent mutation is happening to the writer version of the tree.
+    number of range and iterate operations performed on this snapshot, note that this value is counted only when concurrent mutation is happening to the writer version of the tree.

 when the snapshot is purged these counts are accumlated to the parent LLRB{}
 instance.